JDACS4C-IMPROVE/docs/content/app_drp_models.rst

 - Conducting a small-scale cross-study analysis (using a simple Python script)
 - Running IMPROVE library test scripts

-Further guidelines and details regarding code restructuring while leveraging the IMPROVE library are discussed in the :doc:`Tutorial <unified_interface>`.
+Further guidelines and details regarding code restructuring while leveraging the IMPROVE library are discussed in the :doc:`curating`.

 Curated Models